 DLG has reported significant prior year reserve releases since 2011, as reflected in the 5 year weighted average favourable loss development as % of opening reserves, which averaged 7.1% between 2014 and 2010.
-Reserve releases have been driven mainly by the group's motor division in relation to favourable development on bodily injury claims, a trend which had continued into 2014, with the group recognising overall reserve releases of £398m, above DLG's initial expectations for the year.
+Reserve releases have been driven mainly by the group's motor division in relation to favourable development on bodily injury claims, a trend which had continued into 2015, with the group recognising overall reserve releases of £215.1m at H1 15, above DLG's initial expectations.

 As part of its YE14 results, DLG updated its reserving methodology.
 Provided the risk outlook remains stable, going forward the group does not expect to continue to increase the margin above actuarial best estimates, from which recent year prior year reserves releases have arisen.
-However, we expect DLG to remain prudent in its reserving of current accident years and therefore expect reserve releases to remain a material contributor to future operating profit, albeit not to the same extent as the exceptional levels in 2013 and 2014.
+However, we expect DLG to remain prudent in its reserving of current accident years and therefore expect reserve releases to remain a material contributor to future operating profit, albeit not to the same extent as the exceptional levels in 2013, 2014 and H1 15.

-However, volatility still remains within the external Motor market as the stock of Periodical Payment Order (PPO) awards continues to increase and with large bodily injury claims continuing to be an industry-wide issue.
-In this regard, we note that during 2014 DLG experienced higher than expected large bodily injury claims, albeit these seemed to be isolated events rather than the start of a trend.
+However, volatility still remains within the UK Motor market as the stock of Periodical Payment Order (PPO) awards continues to increase and with large bodily injury claims continuing to be an industry-wide issue.
+In this regard, we note that the higher than expected large bodily injury claims trend experienced in 2014 has continued during H115.
+Furthermore, there has also been an increase in the cost of damage claims from increased repair costs, used car prices and credit hire costs, which is increasing claims inflation.

-FINANCIAL FLEXIBILITY: A - RELATIVELY LOW LEVERAGE AND GOOD EARNINGS COVERAGE OFFSET BY DLG'S LIMITED RECORD IN ACCESSING CAPITAL MARKETS
+FINANCIAL FLEXIBILITY: A - RELATIVELY LOW LEVERAGE AND EXCELLENT EARNINGS COVERAGE PARTIALLY OFFSET BY DLG'S LIMITED RECORD IN ACCESSING CAPITAL MARKETS

 We view DLG's overall financial flexibility as good.
-Adjusted financial leverage at YE14 remained relatively low at 17.6% (YE13: 18.3%).
-Following the payment of the final 2014 dividend and yearend special dividend as well as the expected special dividend following completion of the sale of International, leverage will increase but we expect it to remain below 20% going forward, i.e. relatively low in relation to the A2 IFSR.
+Adjusted financial leverage at H1 15 remained relatively low at 17.3% (YE14: 18.1%).
+Following the special dividend payment in July, related to the sale of International, leverage has likely increased, but we expect it to remain below 20% going forward, i.e. relatively low in relation to the A2 IFSR.